alexanderthclark/insight_sample/README.md

 *simplified_feat_selection_function.py* is a function that runs two random forests to give a list of features that meet an importance threshold.
 I also used lasso regularization on a dataset that dropped the users not experiencing sleeplessness.

 ### tobit to accommodate censored data
 Because the sleeplessness level for a user is censored from below at zero, I use a tobit regression to predict a latent sleeplessness score.
 I have provided *tobit_reg.py* for this, but I strongly discourage using Python for running a tobit regression if you are unconstrained.
+Uses *tobit.py* from https://github.com/jamesdj/tobit.

 ## How to Run